lkollmorgen/init-tracker/README.md

 ### Directory
 - '/admin' - takes you to admin panel page to edit the initiative list and such
-- '/player' - players can waffle about on this page so they know when they'll need to act
+- '/player' - players can waffle about on this page so they know when they'll need to act -'/landing' - visitors can start a new session or join another session

 ### CSV DESIGN
 ```